 10.4 Each party to this agreement shall from time to time do all such acts and execute all such documents as may reasonably be necessary in order to give effect to the provisions of this clause 10.

 11.1 Each party may be given access to Confidential Information from the other party in order to perform its obligations under this agreement.
 A party’s Confidential Information shall not be deemed to include information that:

 (a) is or becomes publicly known other than through any act or omission of the receiving party;

-(d) is lawfully disclosed to the receiving party by a third party without restriction on disclosure;
+(c) is lawfully disclosed to the receiving party by a third party without restriction on disclosure; or

-(e) is independently developed by the receiving party, which independent development can be shown by written evidence; or
+(d) is independently developed by the receiving party, which independent development can be shown by written evidence.

-11.2 Each party shall hold the other’s Confidential Information in confidence and, unless required by law, not make the other’s Confidential Information available to any third party, or use the other’s Confidential Information for any purpose other than the implementation of this Agreement.
+11.2 Subject to clause 11.4, each party shall hold the other’s Confidential Information in confidence and not make the other’s Confidential Information available to any third party or use the other’s Confidential Information for any purpose other than the implementation of this agreement.

 12.1 The Customer shall defend, indemnify and hold harmless the Supplier against claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with the Customer’s use of the Services and/or Documentation, provided that:

 (b) the Supplier provides reasonable co-operation to the Customer in the defence and settlement of such claim, at the Customer’s expense; and